Last updated 31st March, 2025

 The prices quoted will also vary depending on your location, with London and the Home Counties being considerably more expensive in terms of labour charges than elsewhere in the UK.

-If the tree overhangs a public road or footpath, then permission is required to close off the area which is expensive so will impact the overall cost.
-Once a tree has been felled, if you can dispose of the waste yourself perhaps adding to the compost heap and/or using as fuel for a wood burning stove.
+If the tree overhangs a public road or footpath, then permission is required to close off the area which is expensive and will impact the overall cost.
+Once a tree has been felled, you can dispose of the waste yourself perhaps adding it to the compost heap and/or using it as fuel for a wood-burning stove.

-Moving a felled tree to the front of a property and loading it onto a vehicle takes time and costs money, especially as trees can weigh several tonnes!
-You may want to consider hiring a skip as it may save you money, especially if it's a larger tree which requires numerous journeys to and from the tip.
-Stump grinding can stop the tree roots forming into a new tree so is worthwhile but again adds costs.
+Moving a felled tree to the front of a property and loading it onto a vehicle takes time and costs money, especially as trees can weigh several tonnes.

 But even though it can be done DIY, it is not recommended that you do so, tree felling is a dangerous job best left to professionals, even the smaller trees.